hapijs/jwt/API.md

     - `key` - String or buffer that creates signature.
     - `algorithm`- String containing an accepted [algorithm](#Key-algorithms-supported-by-jwt) to be used.
 Default is `'HS256'`.
 - `options` - Optional configuration object with the following:
-    - `header` - Object to put addtional key/value pairs in the header of the token in addition to `alg` and `typ`.
+    - `header` - Object to put additional key/value pairs in the header of the token in addition to `alg` and `typ`.
     - `typ` Boolean if set to `false` `typ: 'JWT'` is not included in the header.
     - `now` - Integer as an alternative way to set `iat` claim.
 Takes JavaScript style epoch time (with ms).  `iat` claim must not be set and `iat` option must not be `false`.
 Milliseconds are truncated, not rounded.
     - `ttlSec` -  Integer as an alternative way to set `exp` claim. `exp` is set to be `iat` + `ttlSec`.  `exp` claim must not be set.